-This study examined the mother’s dietary regimen whilst pregnant and also recorded the infant’s birth weight and height to determine if after seven years, there was a positive association to the child becoming overweight.
+This study examined the mother’s dietary regimen while pregnant and also recorded the infant’s birth weight and height to determine if, after seven years, there was a positive association with the child becoming overweight.

-The study found that expecting mothers that consumed 4.3+ servings of refined carbohydrates per day had children that were 1.8x more likely to report being overweight and obese.
-Researchers also found that mothers wishing to reverse this trend could substitute one serving of refined carbohydrates into whole grains, such as brown rice, which could possibly mitigate the negative consequences of childhood obesity by 10%.
+The study found that expecting mothers that consumed 4.3 or more servings of refined carbohydrates per day had children that were 1.8 times more likely to report being overweight and obese.
+Researchers also found that mothers wishing to reverse this trend could substitute one serving of refined carbohydrates with whole grains, like brown rice, quinoa, or oats which could possibly mitigate the negative consequences of childhood obesity by 10%.